cj-tomlin/terraform-localstack-iac/README.md

 # AWS IaC Sandbox (Local Only)

-This project lets you practice and showcase DevOps skills by provisioning AWS-like infrastructure locally using Terraform and LocalStack.
+This project is to practice my DevOps skills by provisioning AWS-like infrastructure locally using Terraform and LocalStack.

 ## Purpose
 - Use Infrastructure as Code (IaC) safely and freely